ryman1/keeweb-wiki/Electron-alternatives.md

 Total: ≈118 MB
 With approximated UI implementation: ≈140 MB

+There are additional processes on the screenshot above, they're not included in this metric because they're also present in other apps.

 ### Environment

 All testing was done on macOS Catalina without memory pressure, with a demo database that you can find in KeeWeb.